markjprice/web-dev-net9/docs/errata/errata.md

 In the next edition, I will add a few steps:

-1. In `Program.cs`, import the namspace for manuallying configuring static assets, as shown in the following code:
+1. In `Program.cs`, import the namespace for manually configuring static assets, as shown in the following code:
 ```cs
 // To use StaticWebAssetsLoader.
 using Microsoft.AspNetCore.Hosting.StaticWebAssets;